Name: Minnesota Intercollegiate Athletic Conference (MIAC)

 On the Field

--The most recent MIAC team national championship was won by the 2012 St. Thomas volleyball team, which marked the conference’s first title in that sport.
+-The most recent MIAC team national championship was won by the 2016 St. Thomas men's basketball team, which marked the conference’s second title in that sport.

 -Five MIAC schools – Augsburg, Concordia, Gustavus, Saint John’s and St. Thomas – have won at least four team national championships.